Austin Lawyer for Bicycle Crash Caused By Distracted Driver

-If you were injured in a bicycle accident due to the negligent actions of a distracted driver, contact the Austin bike accident lawyers of Loewy Law Firm right now.
+If you were injured in a bicycle accident due to the negligent actions of a distracted driver, contact the Austin bicycle accident lawyers of Loewy Law Firm right now.
 We could help you hold the driver accountable for their misconduct.
 You might be entitled to compensation for your expenses.

 Bicycle accidents are often sudden, violent, and traumatic for the rider.
 Most people are in a state of shock in the immediate aftermath.
 Once you receive the necessary medical care, you realize the uphill battle you face.
 You have to go through a painful recovery process while filing an insurance claim or seeking legal action against the at-fault driver.
 This can cause significant physical, mental, and financial strain.

 Distractions commonly cause accidents involving bicyclists.
 When motorists direct their attention to something other than driving, they can’t react quickly or appropriately to hazards that appear on the roadway.
 Distracted driving killed 3,142 people in 2019.
 Bike riders are more vulnerable to death during accidents than the occupants of vehicles.
 There isn’t a seatbelt to restrain them to their bicycle or an airbag to soften the blow of a collision.